 - Medical Transcriptionist

 A medical transcription certificate program adequately prepares students for careers as medical transcriptionists.
 Programs teach students how to understand, record and dictate medical terms and documents.
 Courses allow students to work with transcription equipment, including computers, audio computer programs and foot pedals.
 Coursework may include:

 - Medical terminology

-- Health care confidentiality
+- Health care confidentiality and communications

 - Advanced transcription

 - Medical administration

 Employers generally prefer to hire medical transcriptionists with one to three years of experience.
 Entry-level opportunities are available for transcriptionists with little or no experience.
 These positions typically include on-the-job training programs.
 To gain experience, many medical transcriptionists pursue an apprenticeship through the Medical Transcription Industry Association (MTIA).
 Transcriptionists in this program learn valuable industry skills and knowledge under the supervision of experienced transcriptionists.

 Medical transcriptionists are not required to be licensed or certified.
 Voluntary certification is available from the Association for Healthcare Documentation Integrity (AHDI) and displays proficiency to potential employers.
 The AHDI offers two credentials, including registered medical transcriptionist (RMT) and certified medical transcriptionist (CMT).

 Transcriptionists with less than two years of professional experience can obtain RMT credentials; those with more than two years of experience in specialized medical transcription can obtain CMT certification.
 Both credentials require transcriptionists to pass a medical transcription exam that covers medical terminology, ethical issues and types of medical documents.